-- Fishing: Planning to spend at least 40 percent of the time practicing your angling skills?
-To find the best pontoon boats for fishing, look for a model with at least two fishing chairs on the front deck, a fish locator and a live well.
+- Fishing: Plan to spend at least 40 percent of the time practicing your angling skills?
+To find the best pontoon boats for fishing, look for a model with at least two fishing chairs on the front deck, a fish locator, and a live well.

 3. What amenities does the pontoon boat have?

+And which do you want or need?
 In addition to the features listed above, pontoon boats offer plenty of ways to make excursions more enjoyable.
-Look for comfortable seating in durable marine-grade vinyl and foam that resists fading, cracking, peeling, mold, and mildew (important when storing the boat).
+Look for comfortable seating in durable marine-grade vinyl and foam that resists fading, cracking, peeling, mold, and mildew (important when storing your boat).
 Enclosure tops can extend your boating season when the weather is less than ideal.
 High-end boats can include plush carpeting, a toilet, changing room, sound system, and generous storage space.

 4. How much does the pontoon boat cost?